eda-ricercatore/sardegna-scala/notes/scala-notes.md

 + To use function composition, pass one function as an argument to another function \cite[\S8.3, pp. 290]{Tate2010};
 	e.g., $f . g x = f(g x)$ \cite[\S8.3, pp. 290]{Tate2010}.
++ While functional programming in  *Haskell* allows us to solve hard problems from a different perspective, it is harder to perform simple tasks regarding I/O processing and error handling \cite[\S8.3, pp. 290]{Tate2010}..